 Although I’m not a skier, I like to watch skiing races and for sure I like winter sports.
 I can almost feel the thrill of being on top of a snow-covered mountain.
 The distinctive smell of ice.
 A perfectly clean blue sky and the icy wind.
 The effort that walking uphill requires.
 Finally, the satisfaction of reaching the top.
 Breathe in, breathe out.
 To me, few things are more pleasant than walking in the mountains.
 And I can only imagine what skiing must feel like.

 Many are the places where you can go skiing or snowboarding during the winter in South Tyrol, or Südtirol in the local language.
-Today we’ll travel to Brixen (read about this lovely town here) and take the curvy road that leads to St. Andrä.
-The view over the surrounding mountains is breathtaking, especially when the sky is blue, the topaz blue that can be only seen in the Alps.
+Today we’ll travel to Brixen and take the curvy road that leads to St. Andrä.
+The view over the surrounding mountains is breathtaking, especially when the sky is painted blue, that topaz blue that can be only seen in the Alps.
 St. Andrä is a very small village nestled around the church with its pointed bell tower.
 A gondola lift will take us up to the winter sports resort, at a top elevation of 2.505 m.